philippejer/vala-language-client-alpha/README.md

 A common issue is that the language server requires Meson 0.50+ in the `PATH` **and** that the build directory needs to exist (the server uses the intropection feature of Meson to determine the source files and compiler switches).

 2019-10-20: A fallback is now available by adding a `vala-language-server.json` configuration file under the project root directory.
-This file will be detected and used to configure the list of sources files and the compiler parameters.
-An example configuration is available [here](https://github.com/philippejer/vala-language-server-alpha/raw/master/vala-language-server-test.json).
+This file will be detected and used to configure the list of sources files and/or directories and the compiler parameters (it is possible to simply copy the Vala compiler command line from e.g. `compile_commands.json`).
+An example configuration can be found [here](https://github.com/philippejer/vala-language-server-alpha/blob/master/vala-language-server-test.json).

 ### Tiny completion snippets